Mampel/1Reset/CONTRIBUTING.md

-[home]: http:http://github.com/AliMD/1Net "Professional front-end template"
+[home]: http:http://github.com/AliMD/1Reset "Normalize stylus edition (Usable in HTML5 Boilerplate and Bootstrap)"
-[issues]: http://github.com/AliMD/1Net/issues "Issues · AliMD/1Net"
+[issues]: http://github.com/AliMD/1Reset/issues "Issues · AliMD/1Reset"
 [support]: http://github.com/AliMD/1Tuts/issues "http://ali.md/ask"

 ## Contributing
-**♥** [this][home] project and want to get involved ?
+**♥** [this][home] project and want to get involved?
 Thanks!
 There are plenty of ways you can help!

 ### Report issues
-Check project and report your issue [here][issues]
+Check the project and report your issue [here][issues]

 1. **Report your Idea**
-  If you have a any idea about design, programming, technology and other, please open an issue.
+  If you have any idea about design, programming, technology and ..., please open an issue.

 1. **Ask any question**
   If you're one of my students and want to upgrade your skills, you can ask any question.